particle-iot/app-notes/AN005-Threading-Explainer/README.md

 There are two APIs available for threads: The C++ `Thread` class and the underlying API.
 Both can be used.
 They are currently wrappers around [FreeRTOS task functions](https://www.freertos.org/a00019.html).

+Note: You should avoid creating a `Thread` object as a global object, a member variable of a global object, or a superclass of a global object unless allocated using `new` during `setup()` or later.
+The reason is that globally constructed objects are not instantiated in a determinate order, and the thread may fail to initialize properly.
+It's also impossible to guarantee the correct ordering of initialization of globally allocated mutex and thread objects.

 #### Thread::Thread() (constructor os_thread_fn_t)